seyhunsaral/zbrac/README.md

 sentences or text blocks to be translated should be enclosed by `[[` and `]]`.
 If you will write a zTree treatment from scratch, it is better to write all the text in double brackets.
-You can easily strip them out by using "Strip Brackets" function of zBrac.
+You can easily strip them out by using the *Strip Brackets* function of zBrac.

 ### Language file (xlsx)
 A language file is an excel file which in each row contains a key as the first column, and a text to replace the key in the second column.
 For instance, once we have our welcome message, an excel file following the structure would allow us to replace the key: